hongvin/elementBlur/README.md

-# Element Blur Extension
+# Element Blur & Highlight Extension

+_(formally Element Blur)_

-A simple and user-friendly browser extension that allows you to blur elements on any webpage.
-Perfect for hiding sensitive information or focusing on important content.
+A simple and user-friendly browser extension that allows you to blur or highlight elements on any webpage.
+Perfect for hiding sensitive information, emphasizing important content, or creating visual focus.

 https://github.com/user-attachments/assets/45111326-2c45-40f4-91bb-e3b54f87344b

 ## Features
+- **Dual Mode**: Switch between blur and highlight modes with a single click
-- Blur any element on a webpage with a click
+- **Element Selection**: Select and blur/highlight any element on a webpage
-- Easy-to-use toolbar interface
+- **Region Drawing**: Draw custom rectangular regions to blur or highlight
+- **Text Selection**: Select and blur/highlight specific text
+- **Color Picker**: Choose any highlight color you want (default: yellow)
-- Customizable blur intensity
+- **Opacity Control**: Adjust blur intensity or highlight opacity with a slider
+- **Undo/Redo**: Easily undo recent actions
+- **Clear All**: Remove all effects at once
+- **Screenshot**: Capture the current page state
+- **Draggable Toolbar**: Move the toolbar anywhere on the page
 - Lightweight and privacy-friendly

 ## Installation